HMS Termagant (1796): Career

 Termagant performed convoy duty during the French Revolutionary Wars, shuttling between The Nore and Riga under Commander David Lloyd in mid-1797 in the company of HMS Clyde.

 On 28 December 1797 Termagant was four leagues off Spurn Head when she sighted and gave chase to a French privateer.
 After four hours Termagant succeeded in capturing the schooner Victoire, of 14 guns and 74 men.
 She had been out ten days during which time she had captured two colliers; she had been in pursuit of a British merchantman when Termagant first sighted her.
 The Royal Navy took Victoire into service as Victoire.

 On 1 September 1800, Termagant, Captain Skipsey, captured the French Navy polacca Capricieuse some 30 leagues west of Corsica after a two-hour chase.
 Capricieuse was armed with six guns and had a crew of 68 men under the command of enseigne de vaisseau Gandserrand.
 She was three days out of Toulon and was sailing to Egypt with 350 stands of arms, shot, a French general, and a Chef de Bataillon.
 She was also carrying dispatches, which however she was able to destroy before the British boarded her.

 Three days later and some 10 leagues away, Termagant captured the privateer General Holtz, of two guns and 26 men.
 Skipsey scuttled and sank the privateer.

+On 3 October 1800 an unidentified Royal Navy ship arrived in Algiers with orders to perform a favor for the Dey of Algiers of transporting gifts and personnel to Constantinople.
+The Day refused use of the ship, and HMS Termagant sailed from Algiers on 10 October.